 Real estate sector plays an important role in the Indian economy.
-It is one of the largest employers after agriculture & textile and has numerous allied industries like steel, cement, glass, to name a few linked with it.
-Broadly, the sector can be classified into two segments-Residential and Commercial.
-In case of residential space, demand is determined by a combination of factors like property prices, urbanization, interest rates, economic growth; income levels etc. whereas the demand for commercial space is directly linked to the prevailing macroeconomic environment and foreign investments in India.
-The sector was not much regulated earlier, however, lately headed towards greater transparency and accountability after the introduction of Real Estate Regulation and Development Act, 2016 (RERA) and various other regulatory initiatives.
+It is one of the largest employers after agriculture & textile and has numerous allied industries like steel, cement, glass, sanitary fittings, plywood, concrete blocks, construction to name a few linked with it.
+Broadly, the sector can be classified into two segments- Residential and Commercial.
+In case of residential space, the demand is determined by a combination of factors like property prices, urbanization, interest rates, economic growth, income levels, etc., whereas the demand for commercial space is directly linked to the prevailing macroeconomic environment and foreign investments in India.
+The sector was not much regulated earlier, however, lately it is headed towards greater transparency and accountability after the introduction of Real Estate Regulation and Development Act, 2016 (RERA) and various other regulatory initiatives.

 Assessing the credit profile of a real estate entity calls for an entirely different approach when compared to a typical manufacturing concern.
-The sector is unique as direct comparison of financial performance of different players may not be meaningful due to different revenue recognition policies followed thus placing greater emphasis on cash flow analysis.
+The sector is unique as direct comparison of financial performance of different players may not be meaningful due to different revenue recognition policies followed, thus placing greater emphasis on cash flow analysis.